tymyrddin/blue-dfir/source/docs/notes/android-acquisition.md

 Screen timeout is the time for which the device will be effectively active once it is unlocked.
 The location to access this setting varies depending upon the model of the device.
 On a Samsung Galaxy, you can set it by navigating to ***Settings -> Display -> ScreenTimeout***.

-## Screen lock bypassing techniques Android
+## Screen lock bypassing techniques

 There are several types of screen lock mechanisms offered by Android: